 When developing workshops, each workshop should have a clear set of goals and build on the previous workshop.
 When working with older adults, we’ve learned that as we move on to each new workshop, many participants disregard answers from the previous activity, in effect hitting a reset button and starting over.

 To ensure continuity between workshops, we used an outline as a framework and defined clear objectives with each activity.
 Sticky notes were also helpful.
-We left blank areas for sticky notes so participants could fill in with what they’ve learned from each activity.
+We left blank areas for sticky notes so participants could fill in what they’d learned from each activity.
 Then, as we moved through each new workshop, we pointed them to their sticky notes from the previous workshop.

 Co-creating with older adults